-The first year of a Communication program will include math and English courses to meet general education requirements.
+The first year of a Sociology program will include math and English courses to meet general education requirements.
 The completion of introductory math and English courses in your first year is proven to greatly increase the likelihood of crossing the graduation stage, boosting your momentum along the academic pathway you select.
 Other general education courses on your pathway will cover topics in Arts and Humanities, History, Social and Behavioral Sciences, and Natural and Physical Sciences.

 Program-specific courses may begin as soon as your first semester.
 These courses will become more advanced as you move along your degree pathway.
-Through this sequence of courses, your knowledge of communication will grow and deepen.
-Coursework will include Public Speaking, Interpersonal Communication, and Group Communication.
+Through this sequence of courses, your knowledge of sociology and basic principles of analysis will grow and deepen.
+Coursework will include Introduction to Sociology and Interpersonal Communication.
 After completing a 60-credit associate degree, your degree pathway can continue with guaranteed transfer to a college that offers bachelor's degrees.